 Most notable changes:

-- The application will now include a “genuineness assessment”, i.e. whether the sole rep intends to genuinely meet the Rules.
-The Home Office will now assess subjectively whether the applicant “genuinely” meets the rules.
+- The applications will now include a “genuineness assessment”, i.e. whether the sole rep intends to genuinely meet the Rules.
+The Home Office/UKVI will now assess subjectively whether the applicant “genuinely” meets the rules.

-- The Rules now stipulate that the branch or subsidiary shouldn’t be “established solely for the purpose of facilitating the entry and stay of the applicant”.
+- The Rules now stipulate that the branch or subsidiary should not be “established solely for the purpose of facilitating the entry and stay of the applicant”.

 - The Rules require the applicant to have the “relevant skills, experience and knowledge of the business”.
 This will, of course, be assessed by the Home Office based on the evidence provided.